nobrains21/WIIIUI-NerubUI/README.md

 Feel free to bash me for leaving some unfinished stuff here and there.

 # Known issues:
 - the long middle bar is a bit wonky - its just is.
-Sorry.
-- there is a gap between the Lid and most right side of the chat-field.
-No idea why.
+Sorry..
-- the whole thing is a bit low res.
+- the whole thing is ~~a bit low~~ sligltly higher res than it was.
 The base i used was low quality, ill try to make it better later.